Check out our latest Small Business Survival Guide to Google Ads here!

 Overreaching can be an account killer and it can take a couple forms.
 For example, incorrectly targeting your ads.
 Whether it’s location, device, or network targeting or simply the match types you choose for your keywords, incorrectly targeting ads is going to waste your money.
 Make sure you have refined your targeting choices and your match types to focus your traffic down to pre-qualified viewers.
 Prequalifying will allow you to get higher click-through rates and with that higher conversion rates.
 This means more $$$$$ in your pocket!

 Another common struggle I see is trying to be the top advertisement on the page.
-While it is important to get up to the top, it doesn’t need to happen, especially if you don’t have a large budget.
+While it is important to get up to the top, it doesn’t need to happen, especially if you have a small marketing budget.

 Let’s take a step back and look at budgeting.
 Setting a daily budget is important when it comes to how much money you will spend in a month.
 Here is a simple formula to budget setting: